surge-synthesizer/surge-rack/docs/nightlychangelog.md

 - Modulating a frequncy-style surge parameter gets a 'set to 1oct/v' menu item in the RMB.
 - Cache the WT conversion for saving into your patch in the WT/Window VCO
+- In rare cases the SpringReverb could NaN.
+Reset the effect automatically if these occur as a workaround.